AnishGitgud/n555-metronome/README.md

 ​
 Calculations
-To achieve a target metronome range of 30 BPM to 240 BPM, the frequency (f= 60
+To achieve a target metronome range of 30 BPM to 240 BPM, the frequency (f = 60 BPM) must range from 0.5 Hz to 4.0 Hz.
-BPM
-​
- ) must range from 0.5 Hz to 4.0 Hz
-.
-Component Selection
+Component Selection:
-Using a fixed capacitor (C) of 68µF and a small fixed resistor (R A
+Using a fixed capacitor (C) of 68µF and a small fixed resistor (RA) of 220Ω, we calculate the necessary resistance for RB:
-​
- ) of 220Ω, we calculate the necessary resistance for R B
-​

-:
-For 240 BPM (f≈4.0Hz): R
-B
-​
-  needs to be approximately 2.6 kΩ
+For 240 BPM (f≈4.0Hz): RB needs to be approximately 2.6 kΩ.
-.
-For 30 BPM (f≈0.5Hz): R
-B
-​
-  needs to be approximately 21.2 kΩ
+For 30 BPM (f≈0.5Hz): RB needs to be approximately 21.2 kΩ .
-.
 Final Implementation
 To cover this range, R